blahcat/blahcat.github.io/content/2017-10-13-flareon-4-writeups.md

 at 0xde9 and see what value was expected.
 ![image_alt](/assets/images/flareon-2017/dc8897ca8ce6dc0a124da94b1e7e7ddf7fc442b137930a003c31875b547c3ec9.png)

-Knowing this, creating the bruteforce script ([cov.py](https://gist.github.com/hugsy/12ffb0aaacbf87db3247ad1a07acb13c#file-cov-py)) was the next immediate step:
+Knowing this, creating the brute-force script ([cov.py](https://gist.github.com/hugsy/12ffb0aaacbf87db3247ad1a07acb13c#file-cov-py)) was the next immediate step: